Scotland, Montgomery County, Maryland: Plans to Prosper You exhibit

 In 2019, the American University Museum hosted the Plans to Prosper You summer exhibit focused on three African American communities (Tobytown, Mesopotamia, and Scotland) in Montgomery County.
 This exhibit included oral histories of Scotland residents, photos and background related to the Save Our Scotland activity, and memorabilia from the Scotland Eagles from the regional Negro baseball league.

 Renaming streets for Scotland community leaders

-After extensive research and community involvement, in June 2021, the Montgomery County Council voted to rename three named for Confederate generals Jeb Stuart Road and Jeb Stuart Court will be renamed in honor of Geneva Mason "who died in 1980, was instrumental in the rebuilding of the Scotland neighborhood and its fight against urban renewal efforts in the 1960s" and Jubal Early Court will be renamed for William Dove who "was born into slavery and later became one of the founding members of the Scotland community.
+After extensive research and community involvement, in June 2021, the Montgomery County Council voted to rename three streets named for Confederate generals.
+Jeb Stuart Road and Jeb Stuart Court will be renamed in honor of Geneva Mason "who died in 1980, (and) was instrumental in the rebuilding of the Scotland neighborhood and its fight against urban renewal efforts in the 1960s" and Jubal Early Court will be renamed for William Dove who "was born into slavery and later became one of the founding members of the Scotland community.
 [Dove] purchased some of the first parcels of land in the neighborhood and many of his descendants still live" in the Scotland community.
 The streets were formally renamed on July 23, 2021.

+2023 Juneteenth Celebration

+In 2023, the Scotland Community held a major Juneteenth celebration to include an art show, a film festival, concert and a Big Train baseball game with the players wearing Scotland Eagles jerseys.

+Second Century Project

+The Second Century Project is rebuilding Scotland's AME Zion Church.
+The Second Century Project was awarded the 2024 Legacy Award for Civic Engagement and Community Impact from the International Salute to the Life and Legacy of Dr. Martin Luther King Jr.